EARLIER WARS

 USA SGT Doris Cooper from IL

-USA PFC Flossie Flannery from IN
+USA PFC Flossie Flannery from Muncie, IN

 USA PFC Frieda Friend from NY